Ameobea/algobot3/trade_generator/tradeManager/tradeManager.md

 The `manage` collection has a subcollection called `conditions`.
 These are a set of conitions that must be met for an action to be taken.

-They are passed in as functions.
+They are passed in as Promises.
 Each of these conditions are evaluted on each priceUpdate.
+Each condition must also fulfill with either `false` or an updated version of `position`.
+This can be useful if things such as position state are altered or new condition promises are added.
+Perhaps change this to automatically detect changes.

 #### Creating conditions